 You Can Be The Change

-You can set the example and be the change you want to see.
+You can set an example and be the change you want to see.
 If you’re passionate about a cause, you can use your voice and platform to make a difference.
 There are endless opportunities for activists to impact, whether through fundraising, awareness-raising, or simply speaking out.

 The following are things to be mindful of as you contemplate taking the first step into being an activist.